kb-elmo/simplified-daughterboard/README.md

 This daughterboard features minimal electronics required for breaking out the VBUS, data and ground lines from a USB type C port.
 It includes a basic USB shielding circuit but has no ESD protection or fuse built in.

-Fuse and (optional) ESD protection should be added on the main PCB if you want to use this daughterboard for your project.
+Fuse and (optional) ESD protection should be added on the main PCB if you want to use this for your project.

+The daughterboard is pinout and size compatible with the [Unified Daughterboard by ai03](https://github.com/ai03-2725/Unified-Daughterboard).

 Since the single PCB alone is too small for SMT assembly from JLCPCB and automatic panel assembly is currently not possible with them I created a 2x2 panelized version that works with JLCPCB assembly.
 You can find it in the fab files (linked below).